Differentially private inference via noisy optimization: Randomized M-estimators via noisy Newton's method

-For the same sample size, initial point, and true parameter values, we see that using damped Newton with a fixed stepsize $\eta$ tends to help with the divergence problem: With all else equal, the proportion of trials leading to divergent iterates tends to decrease as the stepsize shrinks toward zero, although at very small stepsizes, the algorithm may fail to converge within the budgeted number of iterations.

-Even though taking smaller Newton stepsizes guarantees the global convergence of the algorithm, it only guarantees linear convergence, as illustrated in Figure \ref{fig:damped_newton4}.
-A popular strategy employed to in order to obtain a provably quadratic convergent Newton algorithm is to rely on a damped version of Newton’s method, in which the update is scaled by an adaptively-chosen stepsize via backtracking line search \citep[Ch.\ 9.5.2]{boydandvanderberghe2004}.
-However, selecting this stepsize requires evaluating the loss function, and privately releasing the value of the loss function via the Gaussian mechanism from Theorem~\ref{thm:DP-GS} would require a finite global sensitivity in our setting.
+Although taking smaller Newton step sizes guarantees global convergence of the algorithm, it only guarantees linear convergence, as illustrated in Figure \ref{fig:damped_newton4}.
+A popular strategy employed to in order to obtain a quadratically convergent Newton algorithm is to rely on a damped version of Newton’s method, in which the update is scaled by an adaptively-chosen step size via backtracking line search \citep[Ch.\ 9.5.2]{boydandvanderberghe2004}.
+In Appendix \ref{AppBacktrack}, we outline a differentially private implementation of backtracking line search for selecting these step sizes.